FENECON Industrial S — Assembly and Operating Instructions

 All necessary tests of the energy storage system were carried out in accordance with standards.

-8. FEMS - FENECON Energiemanagementsystem
+8. FEMS — FENECON Energy Management System

 8.1.
 Technical documentation — FEMS

-The technical documentation of FEMS must be observed; this can also be found on the FENECON website at: www.docs.fenecon.de.
+The technical documentation of the FEMS must be observed; this can also be found on the FENECON website at: www.docs.fenecon.de.

-A permanent Internet connection for the FEMS is recommended and is necessary for commissioning.
+A permanent internet connection for the FEMS is recommended and is necessary for commissioning.
 In principle, offline operation is also possible.
 In this case, however, the following functions cannot be used:

-Remote commissioning, system updates, installation of new FEMS apps, transmission of measurement data to FENECON servers for remote access, use of online monitoring via the FENECON portal access (e.g. for on-the-go via smartphone), maintenance access for FENECON service employees, use of FEMS apps with third-party services via the Internet (e.g. Time-of-use tariffs).
+Remote commissioning, system updates, installation of new FEMS Apps, transmission of measurement data to FENECON servers for remote access, use of Online Monitoring via the FENECON portal access (e. g. for on the go via smartphone), maintenance access for FENECON Service employees, use of FEMS Apps with third-party services via the internet (e. g.
+Time-of-use tariffs). -

 The FEMS online monitoring is used to visualize all energy flows in the system.
 The energy monitor shows live data on grid consumption or grid feed-in, PV production, charging/discharging of the battery storage system and electricity consumption.
 Other widgets show the percentage of self-sufficiency and self-consumption.
 In addition, the individual widgets offer a detailed view, which can also be used to view the performance values with phase accuracy.